 In all, we had a really good time at La Carnita.
 The servers were very friendly and the setting was great.
 We’ve decided that we’ll definitely be going back, next time with the guys.

-Now, about the building, named The Richard West Building -- It was built on the south-west corner of John and Adeliade Street 150 years ago, in 1869, by a local contractor named Richard West, who lived there with his family.
+Now, about the building : It’s named The Richard West Building and was built a block away from where it is today, on the south-west corner of John and Adelaide Street 150 years ago, in 1869, by a local contractor named Richard West, who lived there with his family.
 The style is called Gothic Revival.

 At the time it was built, the whole block bordered by John Street and Spadina and Adelaide and King, was filled with residential properties.
 Today, few of those former houses remain in the area, this being one of them.
 In order to preserve it, the Richard West House was declared an important historic site and added to the list of Protected Heritage Properties in 2010.
 You can read about the attributes that made it of particular interest for preservation on the City of Toronto site here.

 You might remember the building, located on the south-west corner, back when it was the Fox and Fiddle Pub, which I believe it had been from the mid 1980s, so for about 35 years.
-So, basically, that corner always had a pub on it, covered with pub-like posters, awnings and a large front porch, hiding the building.
+So, basically, that corner had a pub on it for as long as most can remember, covered with pub-like posters, awnings and a large front porch, hiding the building.

-I took a walk around there in September 2011, and found a huge construction site, and then lost my bearings when I noticed the old building across the street from where it had been.
-It turned out that, because the building was protected, the developers were not allowed to tear it down, in order to make room for the new condo towers they were building.
-So, they hoisted it up on a massive truck-bed and moved the structure to an empty lot across the street.
+I took a walk around there in September 2011, and found a huge construction site, and then lost my bearings when I noticed the old building had been moved across the street from where it had originally been.
+It turned out that, because the building was protected, the developers were not allowed to tear it down in order to make room for the new condo towers they were building.
+So, they hoisted it up on a massive truck-bed and moved the structure to an empty lot across the street, where it sat temporarily while the condo was being built.

 ↑ In September, 2011 when temporarily parked in a lot across the street. ↑